Pope Francis Condemns the 'Foolishness of War' at Palm Sunday Homely

 During his Palm Sunday home, the pontiff said: “When we resort to violence … we see it in the folly of war, where Christ is crucified one more time.”

-Francis called the “unjust deaths” of husbands and sons, refugees fleeing the bombs, youth deprived of the future and…
+Francis described the “unjust deaths” of husbands and sons, refugees fleeing the bomb, youth deprived of the future and “soldiers sent to kill …

 Read Full News